Sword of Vermilion – Review

 Music & SFX

-The music is there, but I think you become so engrossed in what’s going on that it is easy to forget it’s there.
+The music is there, but I think you become so engrossed in what’s going on that it’s easy to forget it’s there.
 Add to that the constant zapping from your weapons and I think your brain seems to filter the music out.
-I’m sure you would miss it though if it wasn’t there.
+I’m sure you would miss it if it wasn’t there, though.

 Replay Value